-The members of the Management Control Committee shall remain in office for the entire term of office of the Board of Directors on which they were elected; the mandate of the Committee in office thus relates to the 2019/2020/2021 financial years, expiring at the next Shareholders' Meeting called to approve the financial statements for the last year of their office.
+The members of the Management Control Committee shall remain in office for the entire term of office of the Board of Directors on which they were elected; the mandate of the members in office - including the new member appointed in April 2020 - thus relates to the 2019/2020/2021 financial years, expiring at the next Shareholders' Meeting called to approve the financial statements for the last year of their office.
 They may be re-elected.